 Acadia Biosafety Committee

-Over the summer of 2013, the ABC will be compiling a manual that outlines in detail the biosafety program at Acadia, and contains forms that will be used in the certification of laboratories on campus that use potential or realised biohazardous materials.
+In the Spring of 2019, the ABC will be compiling a manual that outlines in detail the biosafety program at Acadia, and contains forms that will be used in the certification of laboratories on campus that use potential or realised biohazardous materials.

 In the meantime, please explore the links below for more information about this committee.